 Therefore, if we want to be more precise, we should talk about ‘terp remains’ instead of terps since nearly all terps have been commercially exploited and excavated.
 The only terps you can see in provinces Friesland and Groningen, are the remains of once much more impressive terps, or those that are fully covered with houses, church and farms and therefore escaped commercial exploitation.

 Around the year 1900, terps in the Netherlands (less in Germany) were being excavated massively for commercial purposes.
 The rich terp soil, the terra preta of the Low Countries, was sold as fertilization for poorer soils, such as the sandy soils in province Drenthe.
-Terp soil was sold at 70 cent (guilders) per tonne in 1890, which was a lot of money.
+Terp soil was sold at 70 cent (guilders) per tonne in 1890, which was a lot of money back then.
 In 1920 the soil even cost 110 cents per tonne.
-In the ’40s the commercial quarrying of terp soil stopped, Not because of the Second World War started.
+In the ’40s commercial quarrying of terp soil stopped, Not because of the Second World War started.
 No, simply because not many terps were left to exploit.
 A positive side effect was, that because of these excavations many artifacts have been found.
 At the same time, much historical (provenance) data has been lost, and small artifacts are scattered all over the country.

 The Old-Frisian word hwarf and the current word werf and all the variants aforementioned, indicates a mound or a landing.
 Werf or Warft would, therefore, actually be a more appropriate terms for a dwelling mound than the word terp.
 The word terp is related to the word torp (Danish), doarp (Mid-Frisian) or dorp (Dutch).
-However, it is terp that found its way into the English language, and therefore we settle the discussion this way.
+However, it is terp that found its way into the English and Flemish language, and therefore we settle the discussion this way.
+Majority rules.

 For a full overview of all the nearly thirty (30!) different names that exist for terp check the atlas ‘De Bosatlas van de Wadden,’ p 32-33, published by Noordhoff Atlasproducties (2018).
+They failed to list one in this list, namely vliedberg ‘flee mountain’, as (also) being used in region Flanders and province Zeeland.
+The word vliedberg can donate a mound for cattle the flee to during floods, it can be a remnant of motte-and-bailey castle, or a terp proper.

-PS 1: On behalf of all the Frisians we do apologize for the global warming effects of their dung culture!
+Note 1 – On behalf of all the Frisians we do apologize for the global warming effects of their dung culture!

-PS 2: Two more terps have been built in the Netherlands recently, and both in the municipality of The Hague.
+Note 2 – Two more terps have been built in the Netherlands recently, and both in the municipality of The Hague.
 Both as monuments, and not meant for a setteltment platform.
 These are the Terp of Vink, and the terp at the town of Leidschenveen.
 Read our post Terp or wierde?.
 Even more exotic, in ’30s of the twentieth century, the dairy farm Friesche Terp was set up in Pengalengan, near Bandung in the Dutch-Indies, present-day Indonesia.

-PS 3: In province Friesland, the inhabitants of village Blije set up the project Terp van de Toekomst ‘terp of the future’ and want to build a terp at the tidal marshland again, north of the village Blije.
+Note 3 – In province Friesland, the inhabitants of village Blije set up the project Terp van de Toekomst ‘terp of the future’ and want to build a terp at the tidal marshland again, north of the village Blije.

-PS 4: You can be giggly about the practice of digging ditches and marking your territory with pottery and bones of your ancestors, but it is actually the foundation of modern Western society.
+Note 4 – You can be giggly about the practice of digging ditches and marking your territory with pottery and bones of your ancestors, but it is actually the foundation of modern Western society.
 Ditches, banks, walls, hedges and so on, embodied control over resources through agricultural property rights.
 They gave among others expression to social relationships, status and communal identity.
 Yes, identity originally was determined by the land the group possessed, and not by genes and origin (Oosthuizen, 2019).

 - Besteman, J.C., Bos, J.M. & Heidinga, H.A., Graven naar Friese koningen.
 De opgravingen in Wijnaldum (1992)